 Follow the City of Fort Lauderdale on Facebook, Twitter, and Instagram and "like," "share," "retweet," and "favorite" the Transportation Summit and other City news and happenings.
-Be sure to use #TransformFTL in your Summit social media posts.Make sure to “share” and let us know you'll be there.
+You can check the Summit's conversation using the #TransformFTL in your social media outlets.Make sure to “share” and let us know you'll be there.

 If you need wheelchair assistance or reasonable accommodation to participate in this event, please call 954-828-4746.s

 Fort Lauderdale has a vision of being a city with safe, livable, connected, and sustainable streets for people of all ages and abilities.
 The 7th Annual Transportation Summit, held on May 16, 2016, was geared toward helping the City advance this vision through important discussions on Vision Zero, public advocacy, land use, street design and activation, current projects, and more.